maruthign/Employee-Management-System/README.md

-# 💼 Employee Management System – Splash & Login Screens
+# 💼 Employee Management System – Splash, Login & Database Connection

-This repository contains the **Splash Screen** and **Login Screen** modules of the *Employee Management System*.
+This repository contains the **Splash Screen**, **Login Screen**, and **Database Connection** modules of the *Employee Management System*.
-It is developed using **Java Swing** and provides the initial interface and login entry point for the application.
+It is developed using **Java Swing** and **MySQL Database**, providing the graphical interface and authentication entry point for the system.

 ---

 ## 🚀 Features

 ### 🖥 Splash Screen (`Splash.java`)
-- Elegant introductory screen with application title and background image
+- Displays a welcoming introduction with the system title
-- “Click Here to Continue” button that opens the login page
+- “Click Here to Continue” button transitions to the login screen
-- Clean layout using `JFrame` and `JLabel`
-- Custom font styling and color scheme
+- Uses background image (`front.jpg`) with clean layout
+- Styled with custom fonts and colors

 ### 🔐 Login Screen (`Login.java`)
-- Simple login interface for user authentication
-- Includes username and password input fields
+- User authentication interface with **username** and **password** fields
-- Login button for navigation (future backend integration)
+- Integrates with **MySQL database** for credential verification
+- Shows an error message for invalid login attempts
-- Embedded image on the right side for a professional look
+- Includes a professional side image (`second.jpg`)
-- Uses consistent color scheme and layout
+- Prepared for future role-based dashboard redirection

+### 🧩 Database Connection (`Conn.java`)
+- Establishes a connection between the application and **MySQL**
+- Contains reusable database connectivity logic
+- Simplifies SQL query execution via a shared `Statement` object

 ---